The sex hormones estrogen, progesterone, and testosterone belong ... | Study Prep in Pearson+

 Multiple Choice

-The sex hormones estrogen, progesterone, and testosterone belong to which class of molecules?
+The sex hormones estrogen, progesterone, and testosterone belong to which class of macromolecules?

 A